Focus On Your Customer

 The study further discussed how the strengths of a team can become its weaknesses.
 Diverse knowledge and views can spark new insights and innovation.
 However, the less people were familiar with others on the team (their background, history with the organization, views and behaviors), the less likely they were to share knowledge.

-Highly educated people with a specific area of expertise bring a lot to the table in terms of knowledge and experience.
-However, the greater the proportion of highly specialized people on the team, the more likely team members were to argue from their sole viewpoint.
+Highly educated people with a specific area of expertise do bring a lot to the table in terms of knowledge and experience.
+However, the greater the proportion of highly specialized people on the team, the more likely the team members were to argue from their sole viewpoint.
 In other words, if team members think they know it all, they’re often unwilling to learn from others or experiment with new ideas.

 Don’t assume that just because a bunch of people are assigned to work on a project that collaboration will occur automatically.
-Try using some of the above suggestions to help your team members work more successfully together.
+Try using some of the above suggestions to help your team work more successfully together.

 Kathleen